Adamskoullos/ProDev/README.md

 ## Credits

-* My mentor Antonio for guiding me in the right direction when figuring out the Firefox visualViewport issue.
+* Thanks to mentor **Antonio** for guiding me in the right direction when figuring out the Firefox visualViewport issue and then also giving me feedback from testing the live app.
+It was highlighted that the forms that have a file upload input were not giving suitable user feedback for all combinations of user actions.
+This allowed me to add suitable provisions that let the user know exactly what is happening at every stage during both the `Add Solution` and `Create New Project` processes until a successful form is submitted.

 * **CSS-Tricks** - https://css-tricks.com/custom-scrollbars-in-webkit/